 The reading room has over 10,000 books, including picture books, fiction, non-fiction, and reference works such as encyclopedias and school textbooks that support the local school curriculum.
 Books are extremely expensive for the average Guatemalan.
 At the Learning Center, children are taught how to use the library and to respect books and reference materials.

-We started the year with a new way of caring the children, with the aim of improving their performance and learning, now we have more emphasis on the homework.
+We have added an emphasis on homework the children, with the aim of improving their performance and learning, now we have more emphasis on the homework.
 The children are in three groups attended by one teacher each.
 The groups are: preparatory, 1st and 2nd primary, 3rd and 4th primary and 5th and 6th.

 The library has reading activities and in the computer lab the children are organized by grade and according to the level of computer knowledge, at different schedules.